sergiolemus/Stimulize/README.md

 -t,--test {test_seq ..}: binary sequences to toggle the vector, default is 0 to ( 2^n ) - 1.

+-h, run this flag alone for help.
+Not as nicely formatted as man, but functional.

 ## Examples:

 **Example 1:** Stepsize: default - 5ns, View A,B,C,OUT in the analyzer, vectorize A,B,C as